Transformers '84: Secrets & Lies

 Transformers '84: Secrets & Lies is an American comic book limited series written by Simon Furman, drawn by Guido Guidi and published by IDW Publishing.
-Based on the Transformers franchise by Hasbro, the series is meant to be a prequel to both the continuity established on the original comic book by Marvel Comics, and the other continuity established on the alternate comic book by Marvel UK.
+Based on the Transformers franchise by Hasbro, the series is meant to be a prequel to the continuity established on both the original comic book by Marvel Comics, and the alternate comic book by Marvel UK.

 Plot

-As the Cybertronian Civil War rages between Optimus Prime's Autobots and Megatron's Decepticons, Shockwave has encountered a new obstacle to the Decepticons' victory and subjugation of the planet: Megatron himself!
-As Optimus and his recruits take off to stop an even deadlier threat–an asteroid belt powerful enough to destroy the metal world–Megatron leads a team of Decepticons after in hot pursuit!
-But what other motivations does Prime have for this mission?
-How does it benefit Shockwave's goals?
-And what does it all have to do with a secret on Earth in the eleventh century?
+During the ongoing Cybertronian Civil War between Optimus Prime's Autobots and Megatron's Decepticons, internal conflict emerges as Shockwave identifies Megatron himself as a hindrance to the Decepticons' ultimate goal of planetary domination.
+While Optimus Prime and his team of recruits embark on a mission to intercept a catastrophic asteroid belt capable of annihilating Cybertron, Megatron leads a group of Decepticons in pursuit.
+The mission, however, appears to serve purposes beyond planetary defense, potentially aligning with Shockwave's own agenda.
+The unfolding events are also linked to a mysterious secret connected to Earth in the eleventh century.

 The story is narrated from the viewpoint of Punch a.k.a.
-Counterpunch, an Autobot infiltrated as a Decepticon.
+Counterpunch, an Autobot infiltrating the Decepticons.

 Publication history

 In 2019, IDW Publishing originally released the miniseries Transformers '84: Secrets & Lies miniseries written by veteran Transformers writer and co-creator Simon Furman, drawn by Guido Guidi and colored by John-Paul Bove.

-The series a prequel to the original comic book series published by Marvel Comics, intended to be fuse its continuity with the alternate Marvel UK series.
+The series a prequel to the original comic book series published by Marvel Comics, intended to fuse its continuity with the alternate Marvel UK series.